romikoops/polaris_clone/doc/engines/USAGE.md

 Engine type is mandatory argument and that defines what files are generated in the new engine.

-**Note**: Please note that engine gem name is prefixed with _imc-_ but engine and namespace is always without IMC prefix.
-For example _imc-organizations_ engine has namespace _Tenants_ only.

 #### Dependencies

 Engine is most likely requiring external dependencies as well other engines.

 ##### Other Engines

-To use other engines in the runtime, add required engines in engine's `gemspec` file as dependency:
+To use other engines in the runtime, add required engines in engine's `gemspec` file as
+dependency:

-    s.add_dependency 'imc-api_auth'
+    s.add_dependency "api_auth"
-    s.add_dependency 'imc-organizations'
+    s.add_dependency "organizations"

-Then add to `lib/<ENGINE NAME>/engine.rb` file necessary requires:

-    require 'api_auth'
-    require 'organizations'

-All runtime dependencies are automatically required in engine's Gemfile.
+Add necessary other internal gems or engines to `Gemfile.runtime` with following
+pattern:

+    gem "ENGINE_NAME", path: "../ENGINE_NAME"
+    eval_gemfile "../ENGINE_NAME/Gemfile.runtime"

 ##### External Dependencies

 Similar to other engines, external rubygems dependencies are added as usual to gemspec.
-Similarly all gems needs to be required in `lib/<ENGINE NAME>/engine.rb` file.
+All external gems needs to be explicitly required in `lib/ENGINE/engine.rb` file.

 ## Documentation

-Everytime there is changes in engines or their gemspec, always generate corresponding dependency graph with `rails cobra:graph`.
+Everytime there is changes in engines or their gemspec, always generate corresponding dependency graph with `rails docs:engines`.